Curra

 Population growth drivers in Curra are strong compared to national averages based on AreaSearch's ranking of recent, and medium to long-term trends

-Based on analysis of ABS population updates for the broader area, and new addresses validated by AreaSearch since the Census date, Curra's estimated population is around 2,576 as of Nov 2025.
-This reflects an increase of 472 people (22.4%) since the 2021 Census, which reported a population of 2,104 people.
-The change is inferred from the resident population of 2,369 estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and an additional 59 validated new addresses since the Census date.
+Based on analysis of ABS population updates for the broader area and new addresses validated by AreaSearch, as of Feb 2026 the estimated population of Curra is around 2,586.
+This reflects an increase of 482 people (22.9%) since the 2021 Census, which reported a population of 2,104 people.
+The change was inferred from the resident population of 2,369 estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and an additional 59 validated new addresses since the Census date.
 This level of population equates to a density ratio of 25 persons per square kilometer.
-Curra's 22.4% growth since the 2021 census exceeded the non-metro area (8.8%) and the national average, marking it as a growth leader in the region.
-Population growth for the area was primarily driven by interstate migration that contributed approximately 80.0% of overall population gains during recent periods, although all drivers including natural growth and overseas migration were positive factors.
+Curra's growth rate of 22.9% since the 2021 census exceeded both the Rest of Qld (9.1%) and the national average, marking it as a growth leader in the region.
+Population growth for the area was primarily driven by interstate migration contributing approximately 80.0% of overall population gains during recent periods.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
-For any SA2 areas not covered by this data, and for years post-2032, Queensland State Government's SA2 area projections, released in 2023 and based on 2021 data, are adopted.
-Considering the projected demographic shifts, a population increase just below the median of national regional areas is expected, with the Curra statistical area (Lv2) expected to grow by 235 persons to 2041 based on aggregated SA2-level projections, reflecting a decline of 1.5% in total over the 17 years.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area released in 2024 with 2022 as the base year.
+For areas not covered and years post-2032, Queensland State Government's SA2 area projections released in 2023 based on 2021 data are adopted.
+Considering projected demographic shifts, a population increase just below the median of national regional areas is expected.
+The suburb of Curra is expected to grow by 232 persons to 2041 based on aggregated SA2-level projections, reflecting a decline of 1.8% in total over the 17 years.

 Frequently Asked Questions - Population